MRiabov/RepairsComponents-v0/# Plan of work for two days:.md

 6. Electronics graph collection can not be disabled although it should be.
 7. Only one connector type implemented.
 8. Buttons, LEDs, and switches are not implemented.
-9. Fasteners may not constrain two parts properly. (this is blocked by Genesis bug.)
+9. Fasteners may not constrain two parts properly. (untested)
 10. (related) fastener insertion hint (next task)
 11. Europlug connector_pos_relative_to_center_male and female are not implemented.
 (DONE, tested.)
 12. connector_pos_relative_to_center_male and female are not used properly.
 Links are most likely gotten by the center of the part (although I think I fixed it?).
 Possibly, may not work at all (DONE, untested).
-13. Fasteners and electronics rely on MJCF and MJCF does not support links and glb mesh imports.
+13. ~~Fasteners and electronics rely on MJCF and MJCF does not support links and glb mesh imports.
 WON'T DO: better to use MJCF and just export to obj.
-And calculate fixed frames manually.
+And calculate fixed frames manually.~~
 - MJCF caused unexpected problems/bugs.
 It isn't necessary either.
 Deprecate mjcf and use meshes instead.
-~~14.
+(DONE) ~~14.
 Simulating my small objects on meter scale is not stable (as indicated by Genesis).
 Need to change settings of Genesis to milimeter including exports.~~ (Reverted)
 15. (related but global) get_pos in translation returned NaN (Done, tested.)
 16. Somehow fixed bodies are getting moved...
 OR desired state is not updated during reset, which is less likely.
 17. I'm blocked by Genesis CUDA bug.
 So I need to make a reproducible example, and then get back to fixing fasteners.
 DONE
 18. does picking up screwdriver actually work?
 (DONE, tested)
 - debug render the buffer prefill steps, will tell.
 (DONE, yes, works)
-- Screwdriver must be repositioned to hand position when close enough.
+- bug: Screwdriver must be repositioned to hand position when picked up.
+  - screwdriver is not repositioned.
+    - **!** it is possible that the screwdriver is not repositioned because the constraint does not use the pos from set_pos.

 19. Fastener functionality must be done:
 - Fasteners are currently not picked up.
 (WIP/done, untested)